high-dimensional/biobank-megamodeller/README.md

 ## What is this repository for?
-This is the codebase for the article: [The legibility of the human brain](URL)
+This is the codebase for the article: [The legibility of the human brain](URL).

 Harmonising *large scale multichannel neuroimaging data*, *high-performance hardware*, and a custom-built *general purpose deep learning training pipeline*, we quantify the **individual-level legibility of common biological and pathological characteristics from models of the structurally and functionally imaged human brain**.